 Reads a file of assigned transitions into the program.
 The current list of assigned transitions is also stored into a file called "asn_trans" in the current working directory (usually the folder containing the experimental data) whenever an optimizing simulation is run.
-Transition files produced by SpinWorks are ASCII text files compatible with Xsim
+Transition files produced by SpinWorks are ASCII text files.